4-Part Online Professional Briefing

 • Adapting existing property: who pays for changes to the property – landlord or tenant?
 Lease terms constraints, amending leases and implications for rents and rent reviews

-• No important area is overlooked and there is extensive use of case studies to demonstrate the ‘who’, ‘what’ and ‘how’ of projects
+• No important area will be overlooked and there will be extensive use of case studies to demonstrate the ‘who’, ‘what’ and ‘how’ of projects

 About the series: